Maryam-NouriAiin/Biologically-Base-IPM/README.md

 ·    **Required Software and Platforms****:**

-o  **Brightspace:** All course materials, including lecture slides, reading assignments, and quizzes, will be hosted on Brightspace.
+​		• **Brightspace:** All course materials, including lecture slides, reading assignments, and quizzes, will be hosted on Brightspace.
 Weekly quizzes and some assignments must be submitted through the platform.
 Instructions for Brightspace access: [Brightspace for Students](https://www.uvm.edu/it/kb/article/brightspace-for-students/).

-o  **Microsoft Teams:** Used for virtual office hours and team collaborations as needed.
+​		• **Microsoft Teams:** Used for virtual office hours and team collaborations as needed.
 Students should ensure they have access to Teams through their UVM credentials.

-o  **R Studio:** Data analysis software for lab and field data.
+​		• **R Studio:** Data analysis software for lab and field data.
 R is free to download and install: [Download R](https://cran.r-project.org/).

 ·    **Required Lab Safety & Training****:** [EPA Worker Protection](https://riskmgmt.w3.uvm.edu/courses/), [Greenhouse Safety](https://riskmgmt.w3.uvm.edu/courses/), [CHaMPS](https://uvm.scishield.com/).

 ·    **Other Materials:**

-o  Lab notebooks (available at the UVM Bookstore).
+​		• Lab notebooks (available at the UVM Bookstore).

-o  Appropriate attire for field visits, including closed-toe shoes and weather-appropriate clothing.
+​		• Appropriate attire for field visits, including closed-toe shoes and weather-appropriate clothing.

-o  Personal protective equipment (e.g., gloves and safety goggles), provided for lab activities.
+​		• Personal protective equipment (e.g., gloves and safety goggles), provided for lab activities.

 # **Attendance Policy and Classroom Environment Expectations**

 **Attendance:** Attendance and participation are vital for success in this course.
 Students are expected to:

-·    Attend all lectures, labs, and field visits.
+​	·    Attend all lectures, labs, and field visits.

-·    Actively engage in discussions and group activities.
+​	·    Actively engage in discussions and group activities.

-·    Notify the instructor in advance if unable to attend due to illness or extenuating circumstances.
+​	·    Notify the instructor in advance if unable to attend due to illness or extenuating circumstances.

 **Policy on Illness and Absences:** Students experiencing acute illnesses (e.g., flu, stomach bug) are encouraged to rest and recover.
 In such cases, students should notify the instructor via email.
 Make-up work will be arranged as needed.

 **Online Attendance Option:** This course runs throughout the summer, and I understand that occasional scheduling conflicts may arise.
 To accommodate this, each student may attend up to **two class sessions online** during the summer.

-·    A lecture link will be provided **only** to students who request online attendance **at least one week in advance** of the session they wish to attend.
+​	·    A lecture link will be provided **only** to students who request online attendance **at least one week in advance** of the session they wish to attend.

-·    **Lab sessions cannot be made up**, so students attending online are responsible for coordinating with classmates to maintain their experiments and stay updated on lab activities.
+​	·    **Lab sessions cannot be made up**, so students attending online are responsible for coordinating with classmates to maintain their experiments and stay updated on lab activities.

 **Classroom Environment Expectations:**

-·    Complete all assigned readings and homework prior to class.
+​	·    Complete all assigned readings and homework prior to class.

-·    Maintain respect for peers, instructors, and differing opinions.
+​	·    Maintain respect for peers, instructors, and differing opinions.

-·    Adhere to the Classroom Code of Conduct outlined in the [Undergraduate Catalogue](https://www.uvm.edu/catalogue).
+​	·    Adhere to the Classroom Code of Conduct outlined in the [Undergraduate Catalogue](https://www.uvm.edu/catalogue).

 **Confidentiality and Dialogue:**

-·    Discussions should remain respectful and constructive.
+​	·    Discussions should remain respectful and constructive.

-·    All students are expected to contribute to building an inclusive and supportive learning community.
+​	·    All students are expected to contribute to building an inclusive and supportive learning community.